Benefits of using a home equity loan for home improvements

 Home improvements can add equity to the home.
-Remodeling magazine estimates that remodeling projects return 48% to 101% of the project cost at resale, depending on location and type of project.
 A local real estate professional can help predict the impact your renovation will have on your home’s resale value.
 Some owners use home equity loans to make specific high return improvements, increasing the home’s appeal before listing for sale.

-Tips for getting the most out of your loan
+Tips for getting the most out of your home equity loan

 Set a budget and stick to it

 Since a home equity loan is issued for a one-time set dollar amount, determine how much your project will cost before you apply for a loan.
 Obtain estimates and discuss the scope with professionals to establish a realistic budget.
 You may want to add 10% to 15% to the estimates to cover overruns.

 Understand differences between equity and Return On Investment (ROI)

 Equity is the value of your home above the existing mortgage.
 ROI is the Return on Investment for the project.
 Home improvements may increase your equity but not return 100% of what you spend.
 For example, if you spend $20,000 on a minor kitchen remodel, it may increase the value of your home by only $16,000.
 Keep these financial projections in mind, especially if you plan to live in the home for just a few years.

 Balance your current needs with resale value

 You may make a home improvement that improves your current comfort and meets your personal needs for daily living.
 However, personalizing too much can reduce your ultimate ROI since potential home buyers may not share your tastes.